Hkey1/bin-coder/README.md

 # bin-coder
 Node.js package.
-Analog for Node.js Buffer.
+Analog of Node.js Buffer.

+## Differences from Node.js Buffer
+* Speed is slightly higher
+* More simply to use due to Auto-calculation of read and write position
+* Has more data types
+* Has arbitrary length data types that can significantly reduce the size of the data

-# Safe and Fast
+## Safe and Fast
 Two versions:
 * SafeCoder -- with arguments checks
 * FastCoder -- without arguments checks